Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Sensitivity Analysis

 For the low-diversity penalty function, the sensitivity can be derived using chain rule by taking the gradient of the log-determinant~\citep{boyd2004convex}, then the Gaussian kernel and Euclidean distance between the class design variables, $\mathbf{c}^{(m)}$.

-Finally, for the derivations of the first stage of the shape matching problem (Eq.~\ref{eq:to_props}), in which the target properties for each unit cell are optimized, we refer the reader to our previous work~\citep{Wang2020cmame}.
-For the second stage where the classes and their distributions are optimized to match the target properties (Eq.~\ref{eq:to_match_props}), we do not write out the sensitivities here; however, their derivations are straightforward to calculate by following the same steps above, substituting compliance for the mean squared error (MSE) between target and designed effective properties.
+Finally, for the derivations of the first stage of the shape matching problem (Eq.~\ref{eq:to_props}), we refer the reader to our previous work~\citep{Wang2020cmame}.
+For the second stage (Eq.~\ref{eq:to_match_props}) the derivations are straightforward to calculate by following the same steps above, substituting compliance for the mean squared error (MSE) between target and designed effective properties.

 \end{appendices}